 Let’s break it down: a mattress can be dynamic or it can be static.
 A static mattress can be problematic because it can be made of unsupportive pressure-inducing coils.
 A static memory foam mattress may contour and sink under weight, and be a challenge when it comes to getting out of bed.

-A dynamic mattress on the other hand, may fluidize air, alternate pressure, or provide side-to-side turning.
+An adjustable mattress on the other hand, may fluidize air, alternate pressure, or provide side-to-side turning.
 This dynamism can better support a person with MS and a variety of their sleep disturbances, while providing a more therapeutic sleep experience.

 Heat intolerance is also a big hurdle for people who suffer from MS, and when people with the disease become overheated, their ability to move and sense their environment is diminished.
 A mattress that prevents overheating and protects the skin is essential to maintain good health and stay asleep.
 Choosing a mattress that provides a protective surface and cooling properties should be a main focus when considering a mattress.